 SFNC administers an in house academic at the beginning and end of each school year or summer program that measures their ELA and Math skills.
 These assessments are in line with Baltimore City Public Schools curriculum (K-12).
-Over half of the youth enrolled improved more than 10% on their in-house ELA and Math assessment score.

 Income/Government Support/Family Survey (taken upon enrollment)

-- 100% of all children in the program are living below poverty.
+100% of all children in the program are living below poverty.

-- 76% with 4 persons in the household have an income of less than $20k per year.
+76% with 4 persons in the household have an income of less than $20k per year.

 100% of the students attend Title 1 Schools

-- 35% recently experienced or are homeless
+35% recently experienced or are homeless

 At St. Francis Neighborhood Center (SFNC), learning disabilities are the norm for our students.
-Over half of the students enrolled have an IEP or 504 Plan, are diagnosed with ADHD, or have a specific learning or intellectual disability.
+Over half of the students enrolled have trauma related to poverty, an IEP or 504 Plan, are diagnosed with ADHD, or have a specific learning or intellectual disability.
 Many of our children do not have access to regular, balanced meals.
 In a typical day, children may arrive hungry, so we provide a snack during homework time and dinner.
 These challenges require staff to be patient, caring, and find creative ways to engage each child in a specific way that is meaningful for their progress.

 His two brothers also attend the Center which gives him another layer of support.
 His Mom, Ms. Everel, has now joined the Board of Directors for the Center.
 Staff and volunteers consciously encourage him to speak for himself.
-With the care and support of his family, and that of the Center staff, we have watched Edahhiah grow more self-aware, confident, and expressive.
+With the care and support of his family, and that of the Center staff, we have watched Edahkiah grow more self-aware, confident, and expressive.
 Now he reads aloud, volunteers to run our community youth-led meetings at dinner, and is able to work independently and confidently on his homework.
-In fact, Edahkish was able to stand in front of over 200 people to share what he wants to be when he grows up!
+In fact, Edahkiah was able to stand in front of over 200 people to share what he wants to be when he grows up!

-While Edahkiah is immersed at SFNC program activities, he is also being taught active listenting, leadership skills, character and emotional development, and nonviolent communication.
+While Edahkiah is immersed at SFNC program activities, he is also being taught active listening, leadership skills, character and emotional development, and nonviolent communication.
 In the later afternoon he attends one of several group enrichment classes focused on nutrition, education, self-esteem, fitness, the arts, and personal hygiene.

 Edahkiah continue to develop his Power Plan, and individualized plan of action with various short and long term goals.
 He says that he wants to follow in the footsteps of his mentor and become an attorney.
 He also loves vehicles and wants to own a transportation company.
 Eventually, he will share his ideas in a meeting with SFNC staff--and, also with his family during a home visit--his academic and social goals for reaching his Power Goal, an ultimate life goal.